starwolf0320/web3-interview-preparation/README.md

   <summary>Do all functions in a smart contract costs gas?</summary>
     <ul>
       <li>
-        Functions that modify the state of EVM costs gas, whereas functions that only read the state of are free
+        Functions that modify the state of EVM costs gas, whereas functions that only read the state are free
       </li>
     </ul>
 </details>